Robert-H-Gan/Brain_hemorrhage_scanner_classification/README.md

   ## II.
 Data Preprocessing
   1) Formatting the dataframe,
   2) Data pipeline 1: Defining functions loading images and feeding images (model.fit used for 1st model)
-  3) Data Pipeline 2: Feeding models with batches of images (model.fit_generator used for 2nd, 3rd and 4th model)
+  3) Data Pipeline 2: Feeding models with batches of images (model.fit_generator used for 2nd, and 3rd model)
   ## III.
 Building and training neural networks
   1) 1st Neural Network
   2) 2nd Neural Network